Whether you’re a beginner or an experienced welder, this page has all the information you need to successfully weld aluminum using the MIG process.

 You should use a spray transfer mode to successfully MIG weld aluminum, not the short circuit transfer used for welding steel.

-The minimum voltage required for spray transfer is 20-24V, depending on the welded part thickness and the welding machine.
+The minimum voltage required for this is 20-24V, depending on the thickness of the welded part and your welding machine.

 Want more tips?
 Read these 16 MIG welding tips.